suprafrontal/hemato.ai.docs/README.md

 # Deployment

+App runner is setup to rebuild when a new image is pushed to ECR with the `latest` tag.

 ```
 # assuming your aws credentials are properly setup and you have docker installed and you have slatedocks/slate image fetched from docker hub
 misc/deploy.sh